 - Brand reputation

-Prioritize assets in order of importance to your operations.
-Obviously all your assets are important, but what can you least afford to lose?
-For example, your physical infrastructure and operational systems may be replaceable (especially if you have a disaster recovery strategy in place), but if they are out of commission how much will it set you back financially?
+Prioritize assets that are important to your operations.
+All your assets are essential, but what can you least afford to lose?
+For example, your physical infrastructure and operational systems may be replaceable (especially if you have a disaster recovery strategy), but if they are out of commission, how much will it set you back financially?
 Data is valuable (and should be backed up regularly), but would compromised data set you back temporarily or open you up to legal action?

 2. Identify Threats and Vulnerabilities

-Once you know what’s on the line, start making a list of potential threats and vulnerabilities.
-Threats can encompass a wide range of events or incidents, including natural disasters, deliberate attacks, or remote employees accessing systems improperly.
+Once you know what’s at stake, start making a list of potential threats and vulnerabilities.
+Threats can encompass various events or incidents, including natural disasters, deliberate attacks, or remote employees accessing systems improperly.

-Vulnerabilities are any gaps in your existing security that leave you open to harm from external threats.
-Penetration testing can be a very useful tool in identifying previously undetected holes in your defenses.
+Vulnerabilities are any gaps in your security that leave you open to harm from external threats.
+Penetration testing can help identify previously undetected holes in your defenses.

 Be sure to include people from all levels of your organization in this stage of your IT risk assessment.
 Shipping staff will identify different assets and potential threats than human resources — and both may have great ideas for solutions.